In 1075 Emma de Gauder held this castle against the king

 Emma is counting grain and heads.

-who doesn't know her own mind
+who does not know her own mind,

 of wolves.
 But she knows she is a unicorn